 These duties are essential for the well-being of the world the Cycle of Rebirth.
 In a way, the Shinigami are the caretakers of the afterlife and many see themselves as such.

-As a guideline, all Shinigami must belong to either a division of the Gotei or the Academy.
-Should you desire something different, such as being a rogue Shinigami, you should make that clear in your application or by speaking with a member of Staff.
+As a guideline, all Shinigami must belong to either a Division of the Gotei or the Academy.
+Should you desire something different, such as being a rogue Shinigami, you should make it clear when initially meeting the community and speaking with the Game Master.

 Vaizards Those neither Shinigami nor Hollow.

-**On Bleach Gotei, Vaizards represent the product of significant character development, and are considered a Prestige Class.
+Note!
+On Bleach Gotei, Vaizards represent the product of significant character development, and are considered a Prestige Class.
 As such, characters may not have access to a Mask, or any Vaizard powers or abilities, at a character's beginnings.
-These are obtained via Request, similar to a Milestone or a Second Power.
+These are obtained through storytelling, awarded by the Game Master when they feel the time is right.

 Knowledge of Vaizards is somewhat limited.
-Even though their existence has been acknowledged, they are seen as a taboo subject to most Shinigami, and data about them or any information on how to become a Vaizard is carefully controlled.
-Vaizards generally earn the enmity of the Soul Society when they're discovered; they are seen as abominations who've accepted into their souls the horrifying taint of the Hollows--all for a bit of power.
+Even though their existence had once been acknowledged, the Plague and the efforts of Shun Minamoto's administration have buried the mention and the existence of Vaizards once again.
+Many have forgotten entirely, many by choice, while others have simply decided to never bring it up for their own safety.
+Vaizards reliably earn the enmity of the entire Soul Society when they're discovered; they are seen as abominations who've accepted into their souls the horrifying taint of the Hollows--all for a bit of power.

-For additional and detailed information on Shinigami, their society, and their skills please see this post.
+For additional and detailed information on Shinigami, their society, and their history, please see this post.

 Hollows Creatures born when a human is devoured or the Soul Chain of a Plus erodes completely away.